The Randwick Local Planning Panel consists of four (4) voting members:

 Lindsay Fletcher (alternate chair)

 Lindsay holds a Master’s degree in Environmental Planning and is a fellow of the Planning Institute of Australia with extensive experience in town planning, development assessment and public sector management.
-He has senior level management experience in both the public and private sectors, and for the past 8 years has served on multiple Sydney district and regional planning panels.
+He has senior level management experience in both the public and private sectors, and has served for 10 years on multiple Sydney district and regional planning panels and the past 3 years on Local Planning Panels of 6 Sydney Councils.

-Lindsay founded the environmental planning consultancy Planning Ingenuity and has been called upon to provide planning evidence in court, including numerous direct appointments by the Land and Environment Court as the Court’s Town Planning expert.
+Lindsay founded an environmental planning consultancy and has been called upon to provide expert evidence in Court, including numerous direct appointments by the Land and Environment Court as the Court’s Town Planning expert.

 Independent expert members